Our partnership with UNICEF

 Change for Good

-easyJet, the UK’s largest airline is proud to be working in partnership with UNICEF, the world’s leading children’s organisation, to help save children’s lives around the world.
+easyJet, the UK’s largest airline, is proud to be working in partnership with UNICEF, the world’s leading children’s organisation, to help protect children’s lives against polio around the world.

-Thanks to the generosity of our customers we have been able to help raise an incredible £3 million for UNICEF to date.
-The funds raised have gone towards protecting children from some of the most deadly diseases, from measles to polio.
+Thanks to the generosity of our customers we’ve been able to help raise over £3 million for UNICEF to date, an incredible achievement.
+The funds raised have gone towards protecting children from some of the most deadly diseases.